MicrosoftDocs/visualstudio-docs/docs/python/installing-python-support-in-visual-studio.md

 1. After installation, the installer provides options to modify, launch, repair, or uninstall Visual Studio.
 The **Modify** button changes to **Update** when updates to Visual Studio are available for any installed components.
 (The **Modify** option is then available on the drop-down menu.)
 You can also launch Visual Studio and the installer from the Windows **Start** menu by searching on "Visual Studio".

    :::moniker range=">=vs-2022"

    ![Launching, modifying, modifying, or uninstalling Visual Studio from the installer-2022](media\installation-vs-launch-2022.png)

    :::moniker-end
    :::moniker range="vs-2019"

    ![Launching, modifying, modifying, or uninstalling Visual Studio from the installer-2019](media/installation-vs-launch.png)

    :::moniker-end
-:::moniker range="vs-2017"

    > [!Note]
    > The Python and Data Science workloads are available only with Visual Studio 2017 version 15.2 and later.
-:::moniker-end

 ### Troubleshooting